k2view-academy/K2View-Academy/articles/32_LU_storage/02_storage_management.md

 The Sync mechanism synchronizes data between data sources and the Fabric database.
 During a synchronization, extraction and transformation processes are executed on an [LU Instance (LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui) whereby data is retrieved from source systems using the GET command and then loaded into the Fabric database.

 Since Fabric receives multiple requests concurrently, the GET command's response time is highly important.
-To optimize the LUI retrieval process, Fabric uses a cache mechanism that holds a predefined number of instances which enables loading an instance into the memory faster.
+To optimize the LUI retrieval process, Fabric uses a cache mechanism that has a predefined size limit which enables loading an instance into the memory faster.

 The size and location of the cache on the Fabric server are defined in the **[fabricdb]** section of the config.ini file.